MicrosoftDocs/Viva/Viva/learning/sfsf-add-sfsf-as-content-source.md

 ## Create your PGP pair key to enable integration

-Use a PGP tool to generate a PGP key (public key, private key, private key passphrase) in order to enable this integration.
+Use a PGP tool to generate a PGP key (public key, private key, private key passphrase) to enable this integration.
 We recommend using the Kleopatra tool, which can be downloaded at [Gpg4win](https://www.gpg4win.org/).
 Ensure you're following the guidelines on [GNU Privacy Guard](https://gnupg.org/)

 ### PGP key generation instructions for Windows